ustc-comb/ustc-comb.github.io/_pages/teaching/AddComb2024.md

 <h3>Topics of the course</h3>
 - Algebra methods
+- Bollobas set-pairs inequality
 - Sunflowers and Kahn-Kalai conjecture
-- Bollobas set-pairs inequality
+- Dependent random choice
 - Sum-product problem
-- Dependent random choice

 <h3>Prerequisites</h3>
 Linear Algebra, Graph Theory.
 <h3>Requirements</h3>
-Here you can read the <a href="#put your link heres"> requirements and formalities</a>
-of the course.
+%Here you can read the <a href="#put your link heres"> requirements and formalities</a>% of the course.

 <h3>Literature</h3>